Podcast: How to Help New Hunters Shoot Their First Deer

 Do as much shooting practice as you both have time for.
 Instead of visiting the range on a noisy, busy Saturday, go after work or to a private range.
 Check their eye dominance.
 Practice the appropriate shooting technique.
 Let them dry fire.
 If they can’t shoot their rifle well (often a hand-me-down or borrowed gun) loan them yours or help them find one that fits them better.
 Establish a maximum effective range and stick to it in the field.

 And once your shooter is confident, end the range session.
-The noise and recoil is a lot for a new hunter and finishing on a positive note before fatigue or headaches set in will help them carry that success into the field.
+The noise and recoil can be a lot for new shooters, and finishing on a positive note before fatigue or headaches set in will help them carry that success into the field.

 Dry Fire and Review Shot Placement in the Stand

 Pulling triggers on a roomy bench at the range is already awkward for a new hunter; trying to do that while juggling gear and bulky layers in a blind or tree stand compounds it.
-When I take a new hunter to the stand for the first time, we take five extra minutes to quietly practice their shooting position.
+When we climb in the stand for the first time, I take five extra minutes to quietly practice their shooting position.
 I let them choose which side of the blind or stand they prefer, then try aiming and dry firing to their heart’s content.
-(I bring a shooting bag for additional support if they need it.)
-Often the new hunter spends several minutes adjusting their chair, finding the right eye relief, and remembering their shooting form before ever squeezing the trigger on that first dry fire.
+(I bring a shooting bag for additional support if needed.)
 This might seem like overkill but trust me: You’ll be glad they got it out of their system while the stakes are low instead of when a spooky doe is staring you both down at 50 yards.
+Often the rookie spends several minutes adjusting their chair, finding the right eye relief, and remembering their shooting form before ever squeezing the trigger for that first dry fire.

+Read Next: Q&A: How New Deer Hunters Think About Guns, Butchering, Old-School Hunters, and Their First Kill

 Keep Your Cool During the Shot.
 Get Excited After